conker19to21/Game-Boy-MBC5-Rumble-Multicart/README.md

 Please note you will require either a Hot Air rework station or Hot Plate heating station to secure the DC motor properly to the board.

-The Rumble feature is optional and if you decide not to use it exclude the following"
+The Rumble feature is optional and if you decide not to use it exclude the following:

 R11,
 R12,